 Features are meant to do either of two things: solve a problem or add value to the shopping experience.

-Unlike a business manager or owner whose sole reason for opting for a feature is the fact that their rival uses it, the designer and/ or marketer will evaluate user behavior to try and understand if it will indeed solve an existing issue or enhance browsing experience.
+Unlike a business manager or owner whose sole reason for opting for a feature is the fact that their rival uses it, the designer and/ or marketer will evaluate user behaviour to try and understand if it will indeed solve an existing issue or enhance the browsing experience.